Iryna Kindzerska

-Iryna Aliyeva, née Iryna Kindzerska (born 13 June 1991), is a Ukrainian-born Azerbaijani judoka.
-In 2021, she won one of the bronze medals in the women's +78 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
-She is also a two-time medalist at the European Judo Championships and a bronze medalist at the 2017 World Judo Championships and the 2019 European Games.
+Iryna Aliyeva, née Iryna Kindzerska (born 13 June 1991) is a Ukrainian and Azerbaijani judoka.
+In 2021, she won a bronze medal in the women's +78 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
+She is also a two-time medalist at the European Judo Championships and a bronze medalist at both the 2017 World Judo Championships and the 2019 European Games.

 Career

 She competed at the 2012 Summer Olympics in the +78 kg event, for Ukraine.

 Some references point to the fact that Kindzerska was born in Bakota, Ukraine.
 The little town of Bakota has officially disappeared in 1981 as it was submerged by waters of the Dniester Reservoir.
 In 2016, Kindzerska married an Azerbaijani athlete.
 They moved to Azerbaijan a year later and she has since represented this country.
 In 2017, she won a bronze medal at the World Championship, defeating Tessie Savelkouls in the bronze medal match.

 She won bronze at the 2019 European Games.

 In 2021, she won the silver medal in her event at the 2021 Judo World Masters held in Doha, Qatar.